 A resume summary is a concise summary of who you are and the value that you can bring to an organization.
-Today (2018), all strong resumes are expected to have resume summaries in place of the antiquated “Objective.”
+Today, all professional resumes are expected to have resume summaries in place of the antiquated “Objective.”

 The resume summary (also known as a summary of qualifications, resume profile, or summary statement) allows hiring managers the ability to quickly review your professional qualifications making it easy for them to identify who you are.
 The resume summary is essentially your elevator speech, which is a very brief “commercial” of who you are and how you can benefit an organization.

 First, be certain to include a resume summary right after your contact information.
 Excluding a resume summary or just listing a few bullets about your qualifications (or worse listing an Objective) will nearly guarantee your resume gets passed unless you personally know the hiring manager.
 The resume summary is essentially a condensed version of the “Tell Me About Yourself Question.”

 When writing a resume summary, you want to ensure that you include relevant and specific information that showcases who you are without being too generic.
 A great resume summary will include who you are, what you’ve done, what value you bring, and what your strengths are.
 Also, you should always include your resume title above the resume summary to make it clear who you are (i.e. Sales Professional, IT Executive, Project Manager, etc.)

 You may have been in an industry for 20+ years and have done enough to fill 100+ pages of text; however, your resume summary shouldn’t be longer than five or six sentences.
 TheLadders conducted a study and showed that the average recruiter spends 6-seconds reviewing a resume, so your resume summary should be concise and compelling.